akuity/awesome-argo/README.md

 * [Orkestra](https://github.com/Azure/orkestra) is a cloud-native release orchestration and lifecycle management (LCM) platform for the fine-grained orchestration of inter-dependent Helm charts and their dependencies.
 * [Ploomber](https://github.com/ploomber/ploomber) helps overcome the challenges of working with Jupyter notebooks and allows teams to develop collaborative, production-ready pipelines using JupyterLab or any text editor.
 * [provider-argocd](https://github.com/crossplane-contrib/provider-argocd) is the Crossplane infrastructure provider for Argo CD.
+* [Reloader](https://github.com/stakater/Reloader) is a Kubernetes controller to watch changes in ConfigMap and Secrets and do rolling upgrades on associated Deployments/StatefulSets/Daemonsets and Argo Rollouts.
 * [Seldon](https://github.com/SeldonIO/seldon-core) is an MLOps framework to package, deploy, monitor and manage thousands of production machine learning models.
 * [SQLFlow](https://github.com/sql-machine-learning/sqlflow) extends SQL to support AI and compiles the SQL program to a workflow that runs on Kubernetes.
 * [terraform-provider-argocd](https://github.com/oboukili/terraform-provider-argocd) is the Terraform provider for Argo CD.